-Mobility issues are problems for many children with cerebral palsy.
+Mobility issues are problems for many people with cerebral palsy.
 They often need intervention in getting around the house, to school, and to other everyday places.
-The type of assistance they’ll need will of course, depend on how severe the disorder is.
+The type of assistance they’ll need will, of course, depend on how severe the disorder is.
 Sometimes using a walker, canes, or a stander is all that’s needed.

 The non-wheeled walker, also known as a basic walker or a standard walker, works by having the child place their hands on the handle of the walker, and hold on while taking steps.
 These walkers are more appropriate for children with normal arm strength, although all types of walkers require children to have at least a little upper body coordination and strength.
 The non-wheeled walker has four “legs” that generally have rubber tips to help prevent slipping.
 Most are height-adjustable.